sputnikdev/bluetooth-manager-tinyb/README.md

   * <tinyb>/build/src/libtinyb.so to <project root>/src/main/resources/native/arm/armv6/libtinyb.so
   * <tinyb>/build/java/jni/libjavatinyb.so to <project root>/src/main/resources/native/arm/armv6/libjavatinyb.so
   * <tinyb>/build/java/tinyb.jar to <project root>/lib/tinyb.jar
-* Update the TinyB "Specification-Version" number int the [MANIFEST.MF](META-INF/MANIFEST.MF) file:
+* Update the TinyB "Specification-Version" number int the [MANIFEST.MF](https://github.com/sputnikdev/bluetooth-manager-tinyb/blob/master/src/main/resources/META-INF/MANIFEST.MF) file:
   * Unpack tinyb.jar file which was copied earlier
   * Find its "Specification-Version" in the MANIFEST.MF file (<tinyb.jar>/META-INF/MANIFEST.MF)
-  * Update "Specification-Version" in the project [MANIFEST.MF](META-INF/MANIFEST.MF) file
+  * Update "Specification-Version" in the project [MANIFEST.MF](https://github.com/sputnikdev/bluetooth-manager-tinyb/blob/master/src/main/resources/META-INF/MANIFEST.MF) file
+* Optional (if you are planning to use the project locally): Install TinyB library into your local maven repository:
+  * sh .travis/install-dependencies.sh (use install-dependencies.bat file for windows)
+* Optional (if you are planning to use the project locally): Build the project
+  * mvn clean install